sajjadGG/book-python/machine-learning/svm/support-vector-machines.rst

 * Conformity with Semi-Supervised Learning: It may be used in a dataset where some of the data are labeled and some are not.
 You only add an additional condition to the minimization problem and it is called Transductive SVM.

-* Feature Mapping might have been a burden on the computational complexity of the overall training performance; however, thanks to the ‘Kernel Trick’ the feature mapping is implicitly carried out via simple dot products.
+* Feature Mapping might have been a burden on the computational complexity of the overall training performance; however, thanks to the 'Kernel Trick' the feature mapping is implicitly carried out via simple dot products.

 Wady algorytmu
 --------------
 * In Natural Language Processing, structured representations of text yield better performances.
 Sadly, SVMs can not accommodate such structures(word embeddings) and are used through Bag-of-Words representation which loses sequentially information and leads to worse performance.

-* SVM in its vanilla form cannot return a probabilistic confidence value like logistic regression does, in some sense it’s not ‘explanatory’ enough.
+* SVM in its vanilla form cannot return a probabilistic confidence value like logistic regression does, in some sense it's not 'explanatory' enough.

 Opis algorytmu